The Charleston Museum

 • Contributions by African Americans have made a significant impact on the Lowcountry.
 Students will use artifacts, documents, and replicas to understand the African American experience from their lives in Western Africa, to the plantations of South Carolina, to life after the Civil War.
 Then choose from one of three possible activities –

-o Document Detectives – In South Carolina it was against the law for the enslaved to read and write.
+• Document Detectives (recommended for older grades) – In South Carolina it was against the law for the enslaved to read and write.
 Most written documentation of the lives of slaves was not written by the enslaved, but by the enslavers.
 Analyze documents of slave sales, runaway slave ads, and more to uncover information about their lives.

 Day at the Dill